OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Displaying a dialog box

-Within a custom function, you can use the `OfficeRuntime.displayWebDialogOptions` API to display a dialog box.

-> [!NOTE]
-> This dialog API is different from the [Dialog API](../develop/dialog-api-in-office-add-ins.md) that can only be used by task panes and add-in commands.
+Within a custom function (or within any other part of an add-in), you can use the `OfficeRuntime.displayWebDialogOptions` API to display a dialog box.
+This dialog API provides an alternative to the [Dialog API](../develop/dialog-api-in-office-add-ins.md) that can be used within task panes and add-in commands, but not within custom functions.

 ### Dialog API example